 Lana's "Lingering Image"

-Since the first portrait I saw of Lana, and then even more so after I first watched The Postman Always Rings Twice (1946), the image of Lana Turner has lingered in my mind.
+Since the very first portrait I saw of her, and then even more so after I first watched The Postman Always Rings Twice (1946), the image of Lana Turner has lingered in my mind.

-It’s this “lingering image” effect that undoubtedly brings me to write this Lana Turner fashion post today.
-From Lana’s earliest fashion influences, her dream closet as Hollywood’s most glamorous star, the “Lana Turner Glam Squad” who created her much imitated look, and Lana’s personal style favorites, today it’s all about Lana Turner and fashion!
+It’s this “lingering image” effect that undoubtedly brings me to write this Lana Turner fashion post.
+From Lana’s earliest fashion influences to her dream closet as Hollywood’s most glamorous star; from the “Lana Turner Glam Squad” who created her much imitated look to Lana’s personal style favorites; today it’s all about Lana Turner and fashion!

-If my post piques your interest on Lana and her fashion sense, you have to check out Lana’s autobiography [aff. link] and Cheryl Crane’s beautiful book about her mother [aff. link].
+If my post piques your interest on Lana and her fashion sense, then be sure to check out Lana’s autobiography [aff. link] and Cheryl Crane’s beautiful book about her mother [aff. link].
 Both are excellent reads with endless photos of the always stylish Lana!

 Now let’s delve right into all things Lana and fashion!